Your Complete Path to PMP Certification in 2026

 The 2026 PMP exam represents the most significant content shift in years, particularly with the Business Environment domain tripling from 8% to 26% of exam questions.
 Understanding what the exam actually tests—and how it tests it—determines your preparation strategy.

 The Business Environment domain's expansion signals PMI's recognition that project managers increasingly operate as strategic business partners.
 Expect questions about benefits realization, value delivery, organizational governance, compliance requirements, and how projects align with strategic objectives.
-The 2026 exam also introduces questions about AI applications in project management, sustainability and ESG considerations, and enhanced financial management beyond basic earned value.
+The 2026 exam also introduces questions about AI applications in project management,

 Get daily PMP practice questions